-Which self-respecting millennial doesn't eat a chickpea curry at least once a week?
+What self-respecting, frugal home cook doesn't eat a chickpea curry at least once a month?
 A tin of chickpeas is a cupboard staple for good reason – the legume with a mild, nutty flavour is used in a range of Mediterranean, Middle Eastern and Indian cuisines.
 Chickpeas can be comfortably relied on to bulk out meals, add bite and absorb flavour.

 They are also very versatile.
 Chickpeas can be roasted, sautéed, cooked low and slow in a broth or blitzed into dips (hello hummus).
 Somewhat surprisingly, they also work in sweet recipes thanks to their mild flavour and even the liquid in the tin is useful; known as aquafaba, it has many similar properties to egg whites.
 This makes it an ideal surrogate for vegan baking and useful at times like these when eggs are scarce.